comet-ml/ez-mcp-toolbox/README.md

 - `--system-prompt TEXT` - Custom system prompt for the chatbot (overrides default)
 - `--debug` - Enable debug output during processing
 - `--init` - Create a default ez-config.json file and exit
+- `--tools-file TOOLS_FILE` - Path to a Python file containing tool definitions.
+If provided, will create an MCP server configuration using this file.
 - `config_path` - Path to the configuration file (default: ez-config.json)

 ## ez-mcp-eval